Eligibility and Application

 How can the stipend be used?

 Schaeffer Fellows have complete discretion over their stipend.
 Stipends vary slightly based on placement location and cost of living.
 They are intended to support air travel (if necessary), housing, and some discretionary expenses.

 Will the stipend cover all of my expenses?

 Schaeffer Fellow stipends are intended to make a high-level public service internship accessible to any qualified applicant.
-Schaeffer Fellows should expect to have some out of pocket expenses however.
-Students with demonstrated need may be eligible for additional funding and are encouraged to contact USC Academic Honors and Fellowships to discuss additional financial assistance.
+Schaeffer Fellows should expect to have some out of pocket expenses.
+Students with demonstrated need may be eligible for additional funding and are encouraged to contact USC Academic Honors and Fellowships at firstname.lastname@example.org to discuss additional financial assistance.

 Is housing pre-arranged or do I need to find my own accommodations?

 Housing is not pre-arranged for Schaeffer Fellows; however, those placed in DC and Sacramento will be offered assistance to secure housing when requested.

 - Early May: Kick-Off Luncheon with Mr. Schaeffer and Schaeffer Fellow alumni

 - June-July: Schaeffer Development Series & Regional Events